-In an effort to provide investors with additional information regarding the Company's results as determined by accounting principles generally accepted in the United States of America ("GAAP"), the Company has disclosed certain non-GAAP information which the Company believes provides useful information to investors:
+In an effort to provide investors with additional information regarding the Company's results of operations as determined by accounting principles generally accepted in the United States of America ("GAAP"), the Company has disclosed certain non-GAAP information which the Company believes provides useful information to investors:

-NL discloses percentage changes in its average TiO2 selling prices in 0 billing currencies, which excludes the effects of foreign currency translation.
-TIMET discloses percentage changes in its average mill and melted product selling prices excluding the effects of changes in product mix.
-In addition, TIMET also discloses percentage changes in its average mill product selling prices in billing currencies, as further adjusted to exclude the effects of changes in product mix.
-In each case, such percentage changes are disclosed to facilitate period-to-period comparisons.
+o The Company discloses percentage changes in NL's average TiO2 selling prices in billing currencies, which excludes the effects of foreign currency translation.
+The Company believes disclosure of such percentage changes allows investors to analyze such changes without the impact of changes in foreign currency exchange rates, thereby facilitating period-to-period comparisons of the relative changes in average selling prices in the actual various billing currencies.
 Generally, when the U.S. dollar either strengthens or weakens against other currencies, the percentage change in average selling prices in billing currencies will be higher or lower, respectively, than such percentage changes would be using actual exchange rates prevailing during the respective periods.
-Depending on the composition of changes in product mix, the percentage change in average selling prices excluding the affect of changes in product mix can be higher, or lower, than such percentage change would be using the actual product mix prevailing during the respective periods.